Analyzing public opinion on water

 WaterPolls.org is your source for analysis of water-related public opinion.
 We aggregate, synthesize, visualize, and share data on water-related polls to advance public and policymaker understanding of both problems and solutions.

 - Search for a poll and related resources.
 You can use the search box in the banner or click on links to categories and tags in the sidebar to find specific polls, topics, and places.
 Our posts include data, analysis, graphics, and other resources that you are free to download and use in your work.

-- Read and download our synthesis report.
+- Read our synthesis.
 We’ve distilled the results from water polls into key findings on our synthesis page, which is updated as new research is released.

 - Browse, download, and interact with data and visualizations.
 Check out our data page for a directory of our dashboards and graphics related to water public opinion.